ArthurDanjou/artsite/content/projects/glm-implied-volatility.md

 ### Problem Statement

 Implied volatility represents the market's forward-looking expectation of an asset's future volatility.
-Accurate prediction is crucial for:
+Accurate prediction is important for:
 - **Option pricing** and valuation
 - **Risk management** and hedging strategies
 - **Trading strategies** based on volatility arbitrage

 ### Dataset

-The project uses a comprehensive panel dataset tracking **3,887 assets** across **544 observation dates** (2019-2022):
+The project uses a panel dataset tracking **3,887 assets** across **544 observation dates** (2019-2022):

 | File | Description | Shape |
 |------|-------------|-------|